go-go-golems/salad/ttmp/2025/12/24/005-EXPORT-TABLE--export-decoded-data-tables-csv-filtering/reference/01-diary.md

 ### What warrants a second pair of eyes
 - Confirm the new “script directory per tool” layout is the preferred pattern for future `.go` scripts in `ttmp/.../scripts/`.

+## Step 6: Add ticket-local scripts for real-server testing

+This step adds a runnable script under the ticket’s `scripts/` directory so that real-server validation is easy to repeat and easy to tweak when something fails (paths, timeouts, analyzer settings, etc.).
+This is intentionally stored in the ticket workspace so it doesn’t get lost in ad-hoc shell history.

+### What I did
+- Added:
+  - `ttmp/2025/12/24/005-EXPORT-TABLE--export-decoded-data-tables-csv-filtering/scripts/01-real-export-table.sh`
+  - `ttmp/2025/12/24/005-EXPORT-TABLE--export-decoded-data-tables-csv-filtering/scripts/README.md`

+### Why
+- Make it trivial to re-run the “load → add analyzer → export table → verify CSV” flow against a real Logic 2 server.
+- Keep the command sequence editable and versioned with the ticket.

+### How to run
+- From `salad/` repo root:
+  - `SAL="/tmp/Session 6.sal" ./ttmp/2025/12/24/005-EXPORT-TABLE--export-decoded-data-tables-csv-filtering/scripts/01-real-export-table.sh`

+### What warrants a second pair of eyes
+- Confirm the default `SETTINGS_YAML` path in the script is acceptable (it is overrideable via env var).